 - For every new job ad, we use shingling as described above to find candidates with substantial text overlap.

-- We train a classifier to predict whether a given input and a retrieved candidate are indeed postings of the same job.
-The classifier relies on the text overlap and the match between other properties of the postings, as extracted by our semantic parser: organisation name, profession category, contact information, etc.
+– We train a classifier to predict whether a given input and a retrieved candidate are indeed postings of the same job.
+The classifier relies on the text overlap and the match between other properties of the postings, as extracted by our semantic parser: organization name, profession category, contact information, etc.

 Some useful links

-- xxhash: a good hashing library for Python
+xxhash: a good hashing library for Python

-- Integer hash functions: mixing reversible hash functions by Thomas Wang that can be used to construct pseudo-random permutations
+Integer hash functions: mixing reversible hash functions by Thomas Wang that can be used to construct pseudo-random permutations